 - Draft a charter for the SIG

-- At the first meeting of the new SIG, endorse the draft charter and elect Chair and Co-Chairs At the first meeting of the new SIG, the attendees will be asked to endorse the proposed charter and to formally elect the Chair and Co-Chairs for the SIG.
+At the first forum of the new SIG, the attendees will be asked to endorse the proposed charter and to formally elect the Chair for the SIG.

 It is not assumed that a SIG will continue to exist indefinitely.
 Each SIG should periodically review its charter to assess the SIG’s usefulness and relevance.